The muscular system works to control the movement of our body and internal organs. Muscle tissue contains something called muscle fibers.

 - cardiac muscle

 Each of these types of muscle tissue has muscle fibers.
 Let’s take a deeper dive into the muscle fibers in each type of muscle tissue.

-Each one of your skeletal muscles is made up of hundreds to thousands of muscle fibers that are tightly wrapped together by connective tissue.
+Each one of your skeletal muscles is made up of

 Each muscle fiber contains smaller units made up of repeating thick and thin filaments.
 This causes the muscle tissue to be striated, or have a striped appearance.